Bank Holidays and other dates when the surgery is closed

 The Practice will be closed on the following days:

-The next meeting of the PPG will take place on Monday October 21st 2024 at 12.15pm if you wish to
+The next meeting of the PPG will take place on Monday 28th April at 12.15pm if you wish to attend

 When you quit smoking, good things start to happen.
 You’ll begin to see almost immediate improvements to your health.